 Through days, weeks, and months—two years to be exact—Squeaky would actively court Augustus.
 Augustus was unmoved.

 When the Beautiful AP would feed the birds in the morning, Squeaky would go into Augustus’s cage and gobble his food—but Augustus retaliated by simply waltzing into Mr. Squeaky’s cage to polish off Mr. Squeaky’s food.
 The food is exactly the same.

-Then Mr. Squeaky finally caught Augustus’ attention and Augustus realized that he could spend his days being groomed by this new servant.
+Finally, Augustus had an epiphany.
+He realized that he could spend his days being groomed by this new servant!
 No reciprocation necessary.
 Augustus learned to simply bend his head to signal Mr. Squeaky to start grooming.
-Augustus sparkled more and more each day.
+Augustus sparkles more and more with each passing day.

-Now these two guys rub against each other, kiss (yes, full beak kisses!) and stay close all day long.
-Except, that is, when Mr. Squeaky goes off to have sex with some inanimate object—or when they fly onto my head to bask in my bushy birds’-nest Covid-19 hair.
+Now these two guys rub against each other, kiss (yes, full-beak kisses!) and stay close all day long.
+Except, that is, when Mr. Squeaky goes off to have sex with some inanimate object, or when they fly onto my head to bask in my bushy, nest-like COVID-19 hair.

 And so, there they are, our two beloved gay birds.

 This morning the Beautiful AP said to me.
 “I have a big surprise for you.
 It’s in the refrigerator.”

 “Guess again,” she said.

 “Is it something to eat?”

 She thought a second, “Technically yes, but probably not.”